Tatz884/Tatz884.github.io/To-do-list/README.md

 ## Future directions

-This app is still to be updated.
+This app is still to be updated, and likely needs an overhaul since I could not use the most of Docker very well.

 The following features will be implemented.
 1. Better UI